 In addition, you must have met all of the following:

-- 3.0 cumulative ASU GPA (if you have attended ASU) - 3.0 cumulative transfer GPA (if you have attended another institution) - A minimum grade of C or higher must be met for all business skills courses (or equivalent) taken: - CIS 105: Computer Applications & Info Technology - o MAT 210: Brief Calculus - o MAT 211: Math for Business Analysis - o ECN 211: Macroeconomic Principles
+- 3.0 cumulative ASU GPA (if you have attended ASU) - 3.0 cumulative transfer GPA (if you have attended another institution)

 ^{}ASU and W. P. Carey does not require the writing portion of these tests.